SevenShepherd/SevenShepherd.github.io/_posts/2024-05-02-ordo-salutis.markdown

 >
 >   &mdash; [Chuck Smith](https://youtu.be/kP8rIIps4Sk), &ldquo;Calvinism, Arminianism, & The Word of God, A Calvary Chapel Perspective.&rdquo; Election. p.
 10.
 >
->- **L (Limited atonement):** We believe that Jesus Christ died as a propitiation (a satisfaction of the righteous wrath of God against sin) &ldquo;*for the whole world*&rdquo; (1 John 2:2; 4:9-10), and that He redeems and forgives all who will believe in the death and resurrection of Jesus Christ as their only hope of salvation from sin, death, and hell (Ephesians 1:7; 1 Peter 1:18-19).
+>- **U (Unlimited atonement):** We believe that Jesus Christ died as a propitiation (a satisfaction of the righteous wrath of God against sin) &ldquo;*for the whole world*&rdquo; (1 John 2:2; 4:9-10), and that He redeems and forgives all who will believe in the death and resurrection of Jesus Christ as their only hope of salvation from sin, death, and hell (Ephesians 1:7; 1 Peter 1:18-19).
 We believe that eternal life is a gift of God (Romans 6:23), and that &ldquo;*whosoever believeth*&rdquo; in Jesus Christ will not perish, but will have eternal life (John 3:16-18).
 I Timothy 4:10 says &ldquo;*we trust in the living God, who is the Savior of all men, specially of those that believe.*&rdquo; Hebrews 2:9 states that Jesus, &ldquo;*was made a little lower than the angels for the suffering of death, crowned with glory and honor, that He, by the grace of God, should taste death for every man*&rdquo; The atoning sacrifice of Jesus Christ was clearly sufficient to save the entire human race.
 >
 >   &mdash; [Chuck Smith](https://youtu.be/kP8rIIps4Sk), &ldquo;Calvinism, Arminianism, & The Word of God, A Calvary Chapel Perspective.&rdquo; Atonement. p.
 11.
 >
->- **I (Irresistible grace):** God clearly does choose, **but man must also accept God's invitation to salvation**.
+>- **R (Resistible grace):** God clearly does choose, **but man must also accept God's invitation to salvation**.
 >
 >   &mdash; [Chuck Smith](https://youtu.be/kP8rIIps4Sk), &ldquo;Calvinism, Arminianism, & The Word of God, A Calvary Chapel Perspective.&rdquo; Election. p.
 10.
 >